-Several outstanding lease revenue bond issues financed projects that are considered non-self-supporting as they do not generate revenues that can be applied to offset the City's lease payments.
-Although City special funds or other revenue sources may be earmarked to make these payments, the City's General Fund bears the majority of the debt burden.
+Non-self-supporting obligations - Several outstanding lease revenue bond issues financed projects are considered non-self-supporting as they do not generate revenues that can be applied to offset the City's lease payments.
+Although City special funds or other revenue sources may be earmarked to make these payments, the City's General Fund bears the majority of the debt service burden.
 Below is a short description of each of the non-self-supporting projects:

-Series 2003A Bonds, which refunded the bonds issued to finance site acquisition and construction costs of the City's Central Service Yard;

-- Series 2006A, and 2013A Bonds, which refunded the City Hall project; - Series 2013B Bonds, which refunded the bonds issued to finance the land acquisition and construction of the City Hall Employee Parking Garage; and - Commercial paper notes issued to provide funding for Central Service Yard Phase II improvements.
+- Series 2003A Bonds, which refunded the bonds issued to finance site acquisition and construction costs of the City's Central Service Yard; - Series 2006A, and 2013A Bonds, which refunded the City Hall project.
+These were refunded subsequent to the FY 2020 and are no longer outstanding; - Series 2013B Bonds, which refunded the bonds issued to finance the land acquisition and construction of the City Hall Employee Parking Garage; and - Commercial paper notes issued to provide funding for Central Service Yard Phase II improvements.